thomashibbard/star-wars-api/src/doc/README.md

 `/characters/:id`

-Returns detail for a character of the specified ID in the same format as the characters list endpoint
+Returns detail for a character of the specified `id` in the same format as the characters list endpoint above.